 Tuition Fee Loans: These loans cover your tuition fees – how much your course actually costs to take.
 If your course costs £9,000 a year, and it is a three year course, it will cost a total of £27,000.
 Student Finance will pay this amount straight to the university and you will start paying it back when you earn enough after graduation.

-Maintenance Loan: These are loans that help to cover your living costs and general day-to-day life.
-Student Finance calculates how much you can borrow from your household income, where you live, where you study and how long for.
+Maintenance Loan: These loans help to cover your living costs and general day-to-day life.
+Student Finance calculates how much you can borrow based on your household income, where you live, where you study and how long for.
 You also pay this back when you earn enough after graduation.

 Do I get extra help if I have a disability?

-There is a grant, Disabled Student’s Allowance (DSA) that offers financial support to any student with a disability or learning difficulty.
+There is a grant available, which is called Disabled Student’s Allowance (DSA) that offers financial support to any student with a disability or learning difficulty.
 This money is for special computer programmes, office equipment and travel costs to attend university.
 This grant does not need to be paid back.

 How do I apply for the Disabled Student’s Allowance (DSA)?